Study Abroad Options in Civil Engineering

 International Internships (Multiple Locations Available)

 *Programs marked with an * are Student Initiated Programs (SIPs).
 SIPs are operated by institutions or organizations outside of KU, but because the above programs have been reviewed and approved by CEAE faculty, they are also great options.
 SIPs allow KU students to earn resident KU credit for study abroad programs sponsored by other accredited U.S. universities and colleges.

-Note: Because SIPs are not operated by KU, the application process is different, so students are required to schedule an appointment to meet with an OSA program coordinator before beginning the application process.
-The program coordinator will explain the application process in greater detail and provide the student with OSA SIP application directions.
+Note: Because SIPs are not operated by KU, the application process is different, so students are required to schedule an appointment to meet with a Study Abroad & Global Engagement program coordinator before beginning the application process.
+The program coordinator will explain the application process in greater detail and provide the student with Study Abroad & Global Engagement SIP application directions.

 It is entirely the student's responsibility to monitor deadlines and application procedures for both KU and non-KU programs.
-In addition, students must complete the KU Office of Study Abroad application and scholarship application (if applicable) by the deadlines listed below.
+In addition, students must complete the Study Abroad & Global Engagement Abroad application and scholarship application (if applicable) by the deadlines listed below.